Surprajs/AICV_Project/README.md

-AI&CV project by Michał Hadrysiak and Michał Piechowski
+AI&cv2 project by Michał Hadrysiak and Michał Piechowski